devchopra999/Whatsapp-bot/Deploy/heroku (recommended)/README.md

 3. add your heroku app url in url (something like this : </code>http://mybot.herokuapp.com</code>
 4. set execution schedule to every 15 mins
 5. click create

+##### Extra Steps To Receive Updates easily:
+1. Login to heroku and click on mybot
+2. go to deploy
+3. inside deployment methods, click on Github and connect it to ur fork of this repository
+4. now everytime i push an update to my repo, you just need to go to ur fork and press <code>sync fork</code> then <code>Update branch</code>
+5. Thats it, your bot will get all the new features I added

 ## Need Help?:
 - <a href="https://t.me/SciBot_Whatsapp" target="_blank"><img src="https://images.macrumors.com/t/yMMf-bY_9Mm9UdPbxEQi7RRhRtg=/1600x/article-new/2017/05/Telegram-app.jpg" alt="Paytm" style="height: 55px !important;width: 120px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>